Former prime minister Gough Whitlam has died aged 98.

 Labor returned to power in the 1972 federal election, after more than two decades of conservative governments.

-Kep Enderby says he felt honoured to work closely with the new Prime Minister as his Attorney General.
+Kep Enderby, the former Attorney General during Whitlam's era, says he was honoured to work closely with the new Prime Minister.

 Gough Whitlam's government introduced many policies that dramatically changed the way Australia related to the rest of the world, and equally transformed society at home.